 Research: What is a storyboard?

-storyboard is a a sequence of drawings, typically with some directions and dialogue, representing the shots planned for a film or television production.
-The storyboarding process, in the form it is known today, was developed at Walt Disney Productions during the early 1930s, after several years of similar processes being in use at Walt Disney and other animation studios
+A storyboard is a a sequence of drawings, typically with some directions and dialogue, representing the shots planned for a film or television production.
+The storyboarding process, in the form it is known today, was developed at Walt Disney Productions during the early 1930s, after several years of similar processes being in use at Walt Disney and other animation studios.

 A film storyboard is a section of the film produced beforehand to help film directors,cinematographers and television commercial advertising clients visualize the scenes and find potential problems before they occur.
 Storyboards also help estimate the cost of the overall production and saves time.
 Often storyboards include arrows or instructions that indicate movement. e.g. pan, track etc.